ericdunbar/ics2o9_wiki/termwork/programming-concepts/assignments/Processing-Assignment-2.md

 * Arrays (FloatList, StringList etc)
 * Functions (with parameters and returns)
 * Implement an **algorithm** that contains **two or more algorithms**
-* Think about an **abstraction** that you've used - perhaps a function that lets you focus more important things
+* Think about an **abstraction** that you've used - perhaps a function that lets you focus on more important things
+* Think about the **incremental** process (adding pieces one at a time) and the **iterative** process (repeating/refining what you have) that you've gone through
 * Collaborate with a partner.
 If you choose to do this, make sure that both of you understand _everything_ in the program, and that it is clear which sections each partner was responsible for

 This assignment will be evaluated with an interview.
-You will also be asked about any **algorithms** and **abstractions** you used for (AP) practice.
+You will also be asked about (but not evaluated on) the points under #2.

 ## Due Dates and Submission Details